Spatio-Temporal Pricing for Ridesharing Platforms: Introduction

-We work in a complete information, discrete time, multi-period and multi-location model.
-Thus, the challenge addressed in this paper is one of promoting desirable behavior in the absence of time-extended contracts, and not one of information asymmetry.
+\paragraph{The model.} We work in a complete information, discrete time, multi-period and multi-location model, addressing the challenge of promoting desirable behavior by drivers in the absence of time-extended contracts.
 At the beginning of each time period, based on the history, current positioning of drivers, and current and future demand, the STP mechanism dispatches each available driver to a rider trip, or to relocate, or to exit the platform for the planning horizon.
 The mechanism also determines a payment to be made if the driver follows the dispatch.
-Each driver then decides whether to follow the suggested action, or to decline and stay or relocate to any location, or to exit the platform.
-After observing the driver actions in a period, the mechanism collects payments from the riders and makes payments to the drivers.
+Each driver then decides whether to follow the dispatch, or to decline and stay, or to relocate to any location, or to exit.
+After observing the driver actions in a period, the mechanism collects payments from the riders who are picked-up, and makes payments to the drivers who followed the dispatches.
+The main assumptions that we make are: \vsq{-0.2em} \begin{enumerate}[(i)] \itemsep{0.0em} \item Complete information about supply and demand over a finite planning horizon, \item Impatient, price-taking riders, with a value for being picked-up at a particular time and location (and without preferences over drivers), and \item Drivers who each face the same costs for completing the same trip from some origin to some destination at some particular time (and without idiosyncratic preference over riders or locations), and who are willing to provide trips until the end of the planning horizon. \end{enumerate}